ready4-dev/readyforwhatsnext/content/publications/programs/Hamilton_Zenodo_2022_Complete/index.md

 categories:
  - SOFTWARE
  - SOFTWARE (PROGRAMS)
- - SOFTWARE (PROGRAMS-SELF-CONTAINED)
+ - SOFTWARE (PROGRAMS - SELF-CONTAINED)
 tags:
  - UTILITY MAPPING
- - MENTAL DISORDERS
- - ADOLESCENCE
- - HEALTH ECONOMICS
- - HEALTH SERVICES
- - SIMULATION
- - MODULAR MODELS
- - REPRODUCIBLE RESEARCH
- - READY4 FRAMEWORK
 title: "Complete study program to reproduce all steps from data ingest through to results dissemination for a study to map mental health measures to AQoL-6D health utility"
 ---